8 Risky Exercises Seniors Must Never Do

+Did you know the more muscle mass you have, you will burn more fat while resting?
 Like all people, seniors need exercise to maintain a healthy body and improve their life quality.
-However, ageing comes with some bone and muscle health; hence seniors need special kinds of exercises.
-Not all exercises are suitable for seniors, and they should select their exercises based on their requirements.
-In Today’s article on Living Maples, we will list some exercises seniors should avoid maximizing their exercise sessions’ benefits.
+However, ageing comes with some bone and muscle loss; hence seniors need unique exercises and age-appropriate training.
+Not all exercises are suitable for seniors, and they should select their workouts based on their requirements.
+Today’s article on Living Maples will list 8 Risky Exercises Seniors Must Never Do, maximizing their exercise sessions’ benefits.

 Seniors can use the tools they have at home to do squats.
 Chair squat is one of the best alternatives to weighted squats.
 The only things they need to do this exercise are a sturdy chair and a kettlebell or a free weight.

 Seniors are advised to do this exercise without any weights at first.
 Also, it is recommended to do this work out in front of the mirror to keep the excellent form.